maxfriedmann/cypress-cucumber-preprocessor/docs/step-definitions.md

 # Step definitions

 Step definitions are resolved using search paths that are configurable through the `stepDefinitions` property.
 The preprocessor uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig), which means you can place configuration options in EG. `.cypress-cucumber-preprocessorrc.json` or `package.json`.
-The default search paths are shown below.
+The default (almost true[^1]) search paths are shown below.

 ```json
 {